para-droid-ai/Gemini-Topic-Streamer/README.md

 # Gemini Topic Streamer

 **Gemini Topic Streamer** is a powerful, web-based application designed to help users create and maintain personalized, in-depth information feeds on specific topics.
-Leveraging the capabilities of Google's Gemini API, it acts like an intelligent, self-updating research assistant, providing comprehensive updates with search-backed grounding, a clear view of the AI's reasoning process if desired, and the ability to listen to content via Text-to-Speech.
+Leveraging the capabilities of Google's Gemini API, it acts like an intelligent, self-updating research assistant, providing comprehensive updates with search-backed grounding, a clear view of the AI's reasoning process if desired, and the ability to listen to content via Text-to-Speech or consume it as a fully generated podcast.

 ## The Challenge: Staying Deeply Informed